KGB33/blog.kgb33.dev/content/posts/2023-01-12-Terraforming-Proxmox.md

 # Pre-Terraforming Work

-As alluded to previously, there are a few steps that still need to be done manually.
-Namely setting up the VM to clone.
+As alluded to previously, there are a few steps that still need to be done manually - namely, setting up the VM to clone.

 ## Setting Up Storage

 My Proxmox cluster is pretty bare bones, so there is (was) no network storage.
-Unfortunately, when cloning a VM the new VM must have the same storage, i.e. a template on Host A local storage cannot be cloned to Host B.
+Unfortunately, when cloning a VM the new VM must have the same storage, i.e. a template on Host A's local storage cannot be cloned to Host B's local storage.

 My solution for this was to create a Ceph storage pool.
-I created it following [Deploy Hyper-Converged Ceph Cluster][proxmox-ceph], although I only have one Object Storage Daemons (OSD) so I had to manually lower the min placement groups to one.
+I created it following [Deploy Hyper-Converged Ceph Cluster][proxmox-ceph], although I only have one Object Storage Daemon (OSD), so I had to manually lower the min placement groups to one.

 ## Creating the "Template"

 Creating the template is super easy.
-Just follow the Ubuntu server install, just make sure to import your ssh keys!
-Once the installation is complete, remove the CD-ROM disk & reboot.
+Just follow the Ubuntu server install - make sure to import your ssh keys!
+Once the installation is complete, remove the CD-ROM disk and reboot.
 When the server comes back up install Ansible.
-Shut the machine back down then it's good to go.
+Shut the machine back down and then it's good to go.

 > Note: You don't need to convert the VM to a template.
-In fact if you
+In fact, if you
 > don't it's easier to make changes to the base image.

 # Terraforming Proxmox

 The meat and potatoes happens here.
-There are a few import parts.
-To start run `terraform init` in the directory your Terraform code will be in.
+To start, run `terraform init` in the directory your Terraform code will be in.

 ## Defining Providers

 Next, you have to define what providers Terraform should use.
-You can think of providers kinda as plugins.
+You can think of providers kind of like plugins.

-Create a file called `provider.tf` containg the following.
+Create a file called `provider.tf` containing the following:

 ```hcl
 terraform {